HCL-TECH-SOFTWARE/connections-doc/v8-cr4/admin/overview/i_ovr_r_whats_new_cr4.md

 ## A power editing experience in HCL Connections {tinymce.section}

 An updated release of the TinyMCE Editor v4.9.2. is now available.
 The TinyMCE Editor is an alternative, rich-text editor that provides extra features and extensive customization options to users.
-To install, [Optional: Installing and configuring Tiny Editors for HCL Connections](../../admin/install/tiny_editors/c_tiny-editors.md)refer to for details.
+To install, [Optional: Installing and configuring Tiny Editors for HCL Connections](../../admin/install/tiny_editors/c_tiny-editors.md) refer to for details.

 ## HCL Connections Update Wizard {updateinstaller.sections}